Last updated on 1 November 2021

-If you’re unsure of what to ask your doctor during your first visit, we’ve got you covered!
+If you’re unsure of what to ask your doctor during your first pre-natal checkup, we’ve got you covered!

-Q: What type of tests or screenings will I need to do in the coming months?
+Q: What type of pre-natal tests or screenings will I need to do in the coming months?

 For the first trimester (at 10 – 12 weeks), your doctor will usually recommend an ultrasound scan and antenatal blood tests.
 Prenatal testing for Down syndrome is also typically recommended.
 At 20 weeks of pregnancy, there is usually a detailed fetal anomaly scan on the foetus.
 Your obstetrician & gynaecologist may also order a glucose screening to test for gestational diabetes at 28 weeks of gestation.